SWK 2361 - Introduction to Social Work

 Hours: 3

-Social Work Practice with Macro Systems.
-Three semester hours.
 This practice course teaches the application of social work skills with organizations and communities.
 Students will apply a systematic approach to data gathering, assessment, planning, intervention and evaluation with organizations and communities.
 Special attention will be given to issues of diversity and ethics in practice.
 Skills are developed through class exercises, role plays, and written assignments.
-Prerequisites: SWk 225, 250, 270, 275, 322, 328, 329.
+Prerequisites: SWK 2361, 2362, 2389, 322, 328, 329 with a C or better.
+Restricted to students in the BSW Program.
 Corequisites: SWK 325, SWK 348, SWK 350.

 SWK 340 - Global Perspectives of Human Welfare